davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

 #### Our First C Program

-1. Go to find my homework 1 repository here: [https://github.com/davidtchiu/os-first](https://github.com/davidtchiu/os-first).
+1. From your browser, find my code repository here: [https://github.com/davidtchiu/os-first](https://github.com/davidtchiu/os-first).

     - Click on the green **Use this template** button <img src="figures/useThisTemplate.png" width="80px" /> and select the **Create new repository** option.
 In the next page, give your repository a good name (the "suggestion" they give is fine).
 My only request is that you *don't* name it to be the same as mine.
 This is hide your homework solution from Google searches.

-    - This will create your own copy of the repository with the starter code I provided!
-Copy the URL of your repo from the browser window.
+    - Leave your repository with public visibility.

+    - Copy the URL of your new from the browser window.

-2. Now from VS Code, open a terminal, and _*clone*_ your new Github repo down to your local working directory using:
+2. Now from VS Code, open a terminal, and _*clone*_ your new Github repository down to your local working directory using:

     ```bash
-    $ git clone <your-github-url>
+    $ git clone <your-github-repo-url>
     ```

-3. You will be prompted in the terminal for your github username and password again.
-Enter those now.
-Use the "token" we previously generated as your password.
-(You just have to do this once.)
+3. You will be prompted in the terminal for your github username and password.
+Enter those now -- however, you will use the "access token" we previously generated as your password.
+Do not attempt to use your regular github login password here.
+If successful, it will download a directory called `os-first`.

-4. From the terminal window, navigate into the new directory you just cloned.
-Inside, create a new directory create a new file called `hwk1.c`.
+4. Navigate into the new directory you just cloned.
+Inside, create a new directory create a new file called `hwk1.c`:

     ```bash
     $ cd ~